-- 2.2 The Contractor shall achieve Substantial Completion and Final Completion of the entire Work within the dates specified above, subject to adjustments of the Contract Time as provided in the Contract Documents. - ARTICLE 3: THE CONTRACT SUM.
-The Owner shall pay the Contractor the Contract Sum for the Contractor's performance of this Contract, subject to additions and deductions as provided in the Contract Documents.
-Sales tax is not included in the Contract Sum.
+from the date of commencement to the date of Substantial Completion specified above, as it may be adjusted the dates specified above, subject to adjustments of the Contract Time as provided in the Contract

+ARTICLE 3: THE CONTRACT SUM.
+The Owner shall pay the Contractor the Contract Sum for the Contractor's performance of this Contract, subject to additions and deductions as provided in the Contract

 ARTICLE 4: PAYMENT.
 The Owner will pay the Contractor within thirty (30) days of receipt of an approved Application for Payment in accordance with this Contract.
-Retainage will be released in accordance with statutory requirements.
+Retainage will be released in